TheGoodlike13/liberty_or_death/README.md

 and we have some zombie server eating my requests or something.
 I'm gonna restart PC and see what happens.

 Alright, now it makes sense.
-The stupid page which used to redirect to '/home' was cached by the browser.
+The stupid page which used to redirect to `/home` was cached by the browser.
 How utterly annoying.
-Such things should be off by default... ~~I return the NoCacheFilter class back and this seems to fix it.~~ And no matter what I do, it still caches the stupid localhost from another application...
+Such things should be off by default... ~~I return the `NoCacheFilter` class back and this seems to fix it.~~ And no matter what I do, it still caches the stupid `localhost` from another application...
 I give up.
 I don't care.
-I'll just make it redirect to '/test' in both cases.
+I'll just make it redirect to `/test` in both cases.
 That'll fix it.
 Except this time even though I **REMOVED** the no-caching filter... it didn't cache it...

-Moving everything to '/config/webapp' doesn't help the app to find things.
+Moving everything to `/config/webapp` doesn't help the app find things.
-I am concerned, however, because I also couldn't find '/test' directory either.
+Another concerning thing is that `/test` is no longer accessible.
-It used to be mapped, but when we changed everything to 'jakarta.jakartaee-api', it seems to be lost.
+It used to be mapped, but when we changed everything to `jakarta.jakartaee-api`, it seems to have been lost.

-After moving everything to '/src/main/webapp' in a last ditch effort, things go even more wild somehow.
-Instead of giving me the form, the page demands login... even in '/'.
+After moving everything to `/src/main/webapp` in a last ditch effort, things go even more wild somehow.
+Instead of giving me the form, the page demands login... even in `/`.
 I refuse, which leaves the page blank.
-If I navigate to '/test' myself, then finally login using the browser form... it still gives me error.
-Although I can manually navigate to 'success.html' I suppose.
-That might be a good reason to put a limit on it instead of '/home'.
+If I navigate to `/test` myself, then finally login using the browser form... it still gives me error.
+Although I can manually navigate to `success.html` I suppose.
+That might be a good reason to put a limit on it instead of `/home`.
 This default behavior is making me go nuts.

 Except while this works in the example app, it doesn't work for this one, even if I clear cookies.
 Maybe I need to clear cookies AND cache?
 Nope, still no protection.
-What if I reset it to '/test' and restart?
+What if I reset it to `/test` and restart?
 Nope.
 The browser has just gone nuts from this application.
 It only works like before in private window, and then (I assume) it prevents ANY page from being accessed without password.
 For no reason.

-At least there are no caching problems with webapp...
+At least there are no caching problems with `webapp`...

 So I re-install the WHOLE GRADLE and finally the features with updated versions work.
 Except they work the same as old versions, which is completely different from the example.
 What the fuck?
-I even try multiple jakarta versions, and we still get an error on the TestServlet.
+I even try multiple `jakarta` versions, and we still get an error on the path mapped in the `TestServlet`.

 So I come back the other day and try to break the [#gradle_example_app](#gradle_example_app), but I am unsuccessful.
 What happens instead is that rather than the example app